DecentricCorp/Lightrail-API-Docs/apiary-sources/sections/object-model.md

 `metadata.cart.total >= 10000`

 in which the `cart` is a custom JSON object provided by your system as part of the `metadata` on Transactions.
-When this rule is added to a Program, a $5 Value Store derived from this Program will only be available to those Transactions which come with a `cart` object in which the `total` attribute is greater than $100.
+When this rule is added to a Program, a $5 Value Store derived from this Program will only be available to those Transactions which come with a `cart` object in which the `total` attribute is greater than or equal to $100 (i.e. 10000 cents).
 The following diagram depicts this process.
 Check out the in-depth <a href="https://github.com/Giftbit/Lightrail-API-Docs/blob/master/feature-deep-dive/RedemptionRules.md" target="_blank">Redemption Rules documentation</a> for further details.

 ![Transaction, Value Stores, and Redemption Rules](https://giftbit.github.io/Lightrail-API-Docs/assets/transaction-valustores.svg)